Resolution-robust Large Mask Inpainting with Fourier Convolutions: Method

 In challenging cases, e.g. filling of large masks, the generation of proper inpainting requires to consider global context.
 Thus, we argue that a good architecture should have units with as wide-as-possible receptive field as early as possible in the pipeline.
 The conventional fully convolutional models,~e.g. ResNet~\cite{he2016deep}, suffer from slow growth of \emph{effective receptive field}~\cite{Luo16effective}.
 Receptive field might be insufficient, especially in the early layers of the network, due to the typically small (e.g. $3\times3$) convolutional kernels.
 Thus, many layers in the network will be lacking global context and will waste computations and parameters to create one.
 For wide masks, the whole receptive field of a generator at the specific position may be inside the mask, thus observing only missing pixels.
 The issue becomes especially pronounced for high-resolution images.

-\textbf{Fast Fourier convolutions}~(Fourier convolutions)~\cite{chi2020ffc} is the recently proposed approach that allows to use global context in early layers.
-Fourier convolution layer is based on a channel-wise fast Fourier transform~(FFT)~\cite{brigham1967fast} and has image-wide receptive field that covers the entire image.
-Fourier convolution layer splits channels into two parallel branches: \emph{i)~local branch} uses conventional convolutions, and \emph{ii)~global branch} uses \textit{real FFT} to account for global context. \textit{Real FFT} can be applied only to real valued signals, as well as \textit{inverse real FFT} ensures that the output is real valued. \textit{Real FFT} uses only half of the spectrum compared to the FFT.
-Specifically, the fast Fourier convolutions layer makes following steps to consider global structure: \begin{itemize} \itemsep{0pt} \item[$a)$] applies \textit{Real FFT2d} to an input tensor
+\textbf{Fast Fourier convolution~(FFC)}~\cite{chi2020ffc} is the recently proposed operator that allows to use global context in early layers.
+FFC is based on a channel-wise fast Fourier transform~(FFT)~\cite{brigham1967fast} and has a receptive field that covers the entire image.
+FFC splits channels into two parallel branches: \emph{i)~local branch} uses conventional convolutions, and \emph{ii)~global branch} uses \textit{real FFT} to account for global context. \textit{Real FFT} can be applied only to real valued signals, and \textit{inverse real FFT} ensures that the output is real valued. \textit{Real FFT} uses only half of the spectrum compared to the FFT.
+Specifically, FFC makes following steps: \begin{itemize} \itemsep{0pt} \item[$a)$] applies \textit{Real FFT2d} to an input tensor

 and concatenates real and imaginary parts

 \item[$b)$] applies a convolution block in the frequency domain

 \item[$c)$] applies inverse transform to recover a spatial structure